-The FFF and KAPE are currently developing a dedicated Teacher Training College in partnership with the Government to ensure NGS has the supply of high quality teachers needed for the expansion.
+In September 2019, the FFF and KAPE have developed, and opened a dedicated Teacher Training Center in partnership with the Government to ensure NGS has the supply of high quality teachers needed for the expansion.

 The FFF is increasing its focus on advocacy, promoting NGS style solutions to educational reform agendas in developing Asia and beyond.